In this post, I present five steps with tips to create an a great fall wardrobe without breaking the bank and without starving style-wise.

 - Step No. 1: Take stock

-- How to identify what’s missing in your fall/winter wardrobe
+- How to identify what’s missing to create a great fall wardrobe

 - Prioritize your shopping list according to your needs